Port of Bosaso: History

 The modern Port of Bosaso In Puntland was constructed during the mid-1980s by the Siad Barre administration for annual livestock shipments to the Middle East.

 In January 2012, a renovation project was launched at the Bosaso Port, with KMC contracted to upgrade the harbor.
 The initiative's first phase saw the clean-up of unwanted materials from the dockyard and was completed within the month.
 The second phase involves the reconstruction of the port's adjoining seabed, with the objective of accommodating larger ships.

 On 6 April 2017, Dubai-based P&O Ports won a 30-year concession for Port for the management and development of a multi-purpose port project.
-The approximate investment for the modern multi-purpose facility was USD $336 million.
+The approximate investment for the modern multi-purpose facility was US$336 million.
 President of Puntland, Abdiweli Mohamed Ali, and Puntland Ministry Of Ports Said Mohamed Rage has signed the agreement in Dubai on 6 April 2017.
 The Work on the project will involve building a 450m quay and a 5 hectare back up area, dredging to a depth of 12m with reclamation work using dredge spoil.
 There will also be major investment in an IT and Terminal Operating System (TOS), mobile harbor cranes and container handling equipment.

 On 4 February 2019, the manager of the port was shot and killed by two Al Shabab militants disguised as fishermen.
 The manager was on his way to work when he was shot and killed in a fish market.
 Two guards at the port were also injured in the attack.
 Dubai based P&O ports confirmed the death of the manager as well as the injury of three others.
 The Shabab militant group claimed responsibility and said they had attacked P&O Ports because it “occupies” the Bosaso port.
 They said that the manager, a Maltese citizen, was "illegally in Somalia".